claimchain/claimchain-simulations/README.md

 ### Installation

 You will need Python 3 and the Python header files installed.
-On debian-based systems you can achieve this with:
+On Debian-based systems you can achieve this with:
 ```
 apt-get install python3 python3-dev python3-pip